Studying languages at uni

 2) Major in one or more languages

 You can major in up to two languages as part of the standalone Bachelor of Arts (or major in one language in most of our other undergraduate degrees!).
-All of our language offerings are part of the University’s shared pool of majors and minors
+All of our language offerings are part of the University’s shared pool of majors and minors.

 3) Study language alongside an undergraduate degree, or after you graduate

-If you don't have room in your degree, our Diploma of Language Studies offers a flexible pathway to study a languages (and culture units) alongside your degree or after you've completed your undergraduate studies.
+If you don't have room in your degree, our Diploma of Language Studies offers a flexible pathway to study a language (and culture units) alongside your degree or after you've completed your undergraduate studies.
 Watch our webinar to learn more and hear from our recent graduates.

 Short answer: Absolutely.

 Our language units are part of the University’s shared pool of majors and minors.
-Which means you can take elective language units even if you're studying Commerce or Science or Architecture - pretty much any of our undergraduate degrees.
+This means you can take elective language units even if you're studying Commerce or Science or Architecture - pretty much any of our undergraduate degrees.

 Short answer: It depends on your current proficiency level – we’ll meet you wherever you’re at.